Xenecraft/Xene-Mine-Bot/readme.md

 ### Credits:
 - [Anders](https://twitter.com/spirit55555dk) the creator of mcsrvstat.us
-- [Syfarp](https://twitter.com/Syfaro) for creating MCApi.us
+- [Syfao](https://twitter.com/Syfaro) for creating MCApi.us
-- Discord people
+- Discord people and their nice API
 - People at Writebots for giving a relatively straightforward way to host a Bot in [this article](https://www.writebots.com/discord-bot-hosting/)
 - This [Gist](https://gist.github.com/eslachance/3349734a98d30011bb202f47342601d3) for some simple best practices!